michaeltomlinsontuks/COS214-Prac1/class_diagram.md

 ---

-This Mermaid diagram represents the class structure and relationships for the Open Canvas Interface (OCI) system, using std::vector for all stack and collection types, in compliance with the allowed libraries.
+This Mermaid diagram now includes the Factory Method pattern with ShapeFactory and its concrete factories, as well as all other required design patterns and relationships for the Open Canvas Interface (OCI) system.